NEW! 2012-13 CRI Usage and Impact Summary

-The CRI is looking to add a Senior DBA Architect, a Bioinformatician, and a Programmer to our team.
+The CRI is looking to add two Bioinformaticians to our team.
 Click here for more information.

 Chief Research Informatics Officer Bob Grossman Launches Data Cloud to Analyze Cancer Data

 Read more about Dr. Grossman’s Bionimbus Protected Data Cloud: National Science Foundation News

 New Director of the CRI: Welcome, Sam